 Scenarios are just tools.
 Jimenez uses stories to relate to the learner.
 He invites learner to help solve the problem in the story.
 He uses emotion to build this phase of the story.
 He also uses questions to keep the mind engaged.
 Here are some examples of vignettes that Jimenez shared with us.

 We tie stories back to our own experiences.
 You use questions to give learner permission to tie the story to their personal experiences.

 Where do you get stories to teach lessons?
 Basically, there are real stories everywhere, do not try to make them up.
 Go to the source.
 Everyone has a great story when you ask them the following two questions: What is the worse thing that can happen?
 What is the best thing that can happen?
 Regardless, it is important to make the stories interactive rather than narrative in nature.
 You want learners to engage with the story.

 Finally, Jimenez provided us with some tools to help develop stories and to encourage students to write stories in the classroom.
 Here are those tools:

 - Bubbl.us – mind mapping tool.
 It is a great tool for mapping out stories or concepts

 - Stories2learn.com – This is a tool with which students can write their own stories.
 You must create a guide for what is considered an acceptable story.

-I personally own Ray Jimenez book on story and experienced-based learning called Scenario-based Learning: Using Stories to Engage eLearners.
+I personally own Ray Jimenez’ book on story and experienced-based learning called Scenario-based Learning: Using Stories to Engage eLearners.
 I attended the presentation to help fill in some gaps I had in my learning.
-I learned some valuable lessons through his stories.
+I learned some valuable lessons from his stories.